 The one for affordable luxury: Porsche Macan S

-Somehow, Porsche manage to keep their same DNA running through ever car they make.
+Somehow, Porsche managed to keep the same DNA running through every car it makes.
 And, while that may be a good thing if you like this initial look, it could also put you off the entire range in one fell swoop.
 For those of you who fall into the former camp, however, the Macan S is most certainly the luxury SUV for you.

 Engine: 3.0-litre, twin-turbo V6

 The one for the practically-minded: Volvo XC90 Recharge